Why therapy?

 How will we proceed?

-During an initial consultation, we will discuss your most pressing issues and what you may be looking for or hoping to achieve in therapy.
-It is also a chance for me to explain how therapy works and for you to decide whether I might be able to help you.
-If you conclude that working with me would be worthwhile, we can then arrange weekly or fortnightly meetings at a time convenient for you.
+During an initial consultation, we will explore your main concerns and what you hope to gain from therapy.
+It is also an opportunity for me to explain how therapy works and for you to decide whether working with me feels right.
+If so, we can arrange weekly or fortnightly sessions at a time that suits you.

 Individual